California Labor Laws Guide

 Cal-COBRA laws

-The Federal Consolidated Omnibus Budget Reconciliation Act (COBRA) is a law allowing employees and their families the ability to continue group health benefits once they lose employer-sponsored coverage.
+The Federal Consolidated Omnibus Budget Reconciliation Act (COBRA) is a law that allows employees and their families to continue group health benefits after they lose employer-sponsored coverage.

-This law provides temporary health coverage (18-36 months), under circumstances of voluntary or involuntary job loss, a reduction in job hours, transition in jobs, divorce, death in the family, or other major life events.
+This law provides temporary health coverage (18-36 months) in circumstances of voluntary or involuntary job loss, a reduction in job hours, a job transition, divorce, family death, or other major life events.

-In California, Cal-COBRA additionally extends the period of health coverage to 36 months, if the employee federal coverage was 18 months.
+In California, Cal-COBRA additionally extends the period of health coverage to 36 months if the employee’s federal coverage was 18 months.

 Termination laws in California